ariskk/distributedWekaSpark/README.md

 Full details on the supported parameters as well as examples of usage can be found in the <b>wiki</b> section of the repository.

-I will try to add some unit tests and its Travis as soon as I have the time.
+I will try to add unit tests, Travis, Logging and error handling as soon as I have the time.

 More to follow..